pivot-access-ltd/bma-offline-docs/src/how-to-install-maas.md

 ```

 [note]
-If you're upgrading from MAAS version 2.8 or lower to version 3.1 Beta: While the following procedures should work, note that they are untested.
+If you're upgrading from MAAS version 2.8 or lower to version 3.1: While the following procedures should work, note that they are untested.
 Use at your own risk.
 Start by making a verifiable backup; see step 1, below.
 [/note]

 1. Back up your MAAS server completely; the tools and media are left entirely to your discretion.
 Just be sure that you can definitely restore your previous configuration, should this procedure fail to work correctly.

-2. Add the MAAS 3.1 Beta PPA to your repository list with the following command, ignoring any apparent error messages:
+2. Add the MAAS 3.1 PPA to your repository list with the following command, ignoring any apparent error messages:

 ```
-sudo apt-add-repository ppa:maas/3.1-next
+sudo apt-add-repository ppa:maas/3.1
 ```

 3. Run the release upgrade like this, answering any questions with the given default values: